 He can even @mention Amy to get her to look at a specific section he’s stuck on.

-Sharing notes and collaborating on projects has moved beyond sharing handwritten notes and sending files back and forth in email.
-With Dropbox Paper, teams can collaborate in one place, whether it’s on a deliverable or on quick scratch docs, perfect for bringing those brilliant ideas to life.
+Collaborating on projects has evolved beyond exchanging handwritten notes or sending files back and forth via email.
+With Dropbox Paper, teams can collaborate in one place, whether it’s on a deliverable or on quick scratch docs—perfect for bringing those brilliant ideas to life.

 Depending on the project, Carlos might find himself working in other tools, like Google Docs or PowerPoint.
 But with Dropbox, he doesn’t need to worry about juggling multiple links and clicking between apps.
-He can store G Suite and Microsoft Office files all in his Dropbox from both the Dropbox desktop app and dropbox.com.
+He can store G Suite links and Microsoft Office files all in his Dropbox account from File Explorer (Windows) or Finder (Mac), and dropbox.com.

 Everything lives in one central place.

-For teams that are always on the move and bouncing ideas off each other, Dropbox team accounts keep them all in sync and doesn’t interrupt their creativity.
+For teams that are always on the move and bouncing ideas off each other, Dropbox team accounts keep them all in sync and don’t interrupt their creativity.

 If Carlos is stuck on a character design and needs to take a walk around the block, he can record all of his brilliant ideas and save them in the same place.
 His creativity shouldn’t be hampered by technology—it should allow him to dive deep into the creative process no matter where he is.
 By the time Carlos gets back in the office, he pulls up his notes and pictures and shows the team.
 They dive right back into creating.